Radu-Nicolae/Radu-Nicolae/README.md

 # 🚀 Radu Nicolae
 _in a nutshell_

 I am Radu Nicolae, 3rd year Honours Bachelor's Student at Vrije Universiteit Amsterdam.
 I am conducting scientific research with @Large Research, focusing on enhancing the scalability, reliability, and performance of computer systems.
 My research involves datacenter simulation, cloud computing, and developing ICT digital twins.
 Currently founding the _Code for Humanity_ initiative, as part of the Network Institute.
+I also coordinate computer systems and programming courses at the VU for 350 Bachelor's students.
 All of these while having a top 8% academic performance (and growing).

 🔮 Fun fact: In my (too limited) free time, I give talks, engage prospective students, and share insights into the CS world as a Student Ambassador, at VU Amsterdam.